nextcloud/documentation/admin_manual/enterprise_file_management/files_drop.rst

 Enabling Anonymous Uploads with Files Drop (Enterprise Only)
 ============================================================

-The Files Drop application, introduced in ownCloud 8.0.3 Enterprise Subscription, allows anyone to upload files with the click of a button to the directory of your choosing, without needing a login, and they cannot see or change the contents of the directory.
+The Files Drop application, introduced in Nextcloud 8.0.3 Enterprise Subscription, allows anyone to upload files with the click of a button to the directory of your choosing, without needing a login, and they cannot see or change the contents of the directory.
 It is the perfect replacement for